atef7534/javascript50/README.md

 **18 · Stock Ticker** — A simulated live stock ticker that polls a local mock data source every 1.5 seconds, updating price, name and timestamp, and swapping in a green/red/grey icon to show whether the price rose, fell, or held steady.
 Built with ES modules; run via `npm install && npm start` (Vite) from inside its folder.

 **19 · Color Scheme Generator** — Pick a base color and a scheme mode, submit the form, and it sends a request to [The Color API](https://www.thecolorapi.com/), receives JSON in return, and dynamically renders the resulting six-color palette with click-to-copy swatches.
 Requires an internet connection to fetch new palettes.

+**20 · Contact Management** — Search for you contact using search in any place you want to look for.

 ---